akshatjain04/my-products/README.md

 ## My-Products

-A sample JAVA SpringBoot application that uses Java Persistence API to implement CRUD APIs.
+A sample JAVA SpringBoot application that uses Java Persistence API to implement CRUD operations.